whiteashes/OpenCV_BusinessCard/README.md

 <h2>Behaviour</h2>

 A webapp made with Flask python framework.
-It converts a .jpg business card into a JSON parsed file with infos like: name, surname, company and mail.
+It converts a previously uploaded .jpg business card into a JSON parsed file with infos like: name, surname, company and mail.
 OpenCV is used for grayscaling and optimize images before PyTesseract processing.
 The latter lib is used to extract texts with OCR (optical character recognition) technique.
+_**bcModules.py**_ also contains functions for shooting pic with a camera module instead of static file uploading, but it's not implemented in webapp yet.

 <h2>Running</h2>